mihailthebuilder/personal-blog-webflow/README.md

 ![article](./demo/article.gif)

-There's a "More Posts" button at the bottom of the landing page.
+There's a `More Posts` button at the bottom of the landing page.
 When you click it, you'll be redirected to another page that has all of the articles.
 This page looks nearly identical to the previous one.

 ![more posts](./demo/more-posts.gif)

-Last but not least, the website has a "Contact Me" page with a simple form:
+Last but not least, the website has a `Contact Me` page with a simple form:

 ![contact](demo/contact.gif)